mojaves/pyrana/README.md

 License Notice
 --------------

-While Pyrana itself is licensed under the ZLIB license (see LICENSE), the package needs the FFmpeg libraries, which have different licenses (most notably LGPL and GPL) depending on the configuration.
+While Pyrana itself is licensed under the MIT license (see LICENSE), the package needs the FFmpeg libraries, which have different licenses (most notably LGPL and GPL) depending on the configuration.